ViewSplat: View-Adaptive 3D Gaussian Splatting for Feed-Forward Synthesis: Experiments

 \subsubsection{Cross-Dataset Generalization.}

-To evaluate the generalization capability of our method, we conduct zero-shot evaluations on the ACID and DTU datasets after training exclusively on RE10K.
-The results in \cref{tab:cross-dataset} and \cref{fig:qualitative_cross_dataset} demonstrate that our ViewSplat framework, particularly when integrated with the SPFSplatV2-L backbone, consistently outperforms all baselines, including pose-required and supervised pose-free methods.
-Notably, we observe consistent performance gains across all backbone variants (SPFSplat, V2, and V2-L) when our view-dependent refinement is incorporated.
-This stable improvement suggests that our module learns transferable view-dependent representations that generalize effectively to out-of-distribution environments, ranging from the natural landscape of ACID to the object-centric scenes of DTU.
+To evaluate the generalization capability of our method, we conduct zero-shot evaluations on the ACID~\cite{liu2021acid}, DTU~\cite{jensen2014dtu}, and DL3DV~\cite{ling2024dl3dv} datasets after training exclusively on RE10K.
+DTU and DL3DV are particularly challenging out-of-distribution settings for RE10K-trained models, due to their object-centric scenes and large-scale outdoor trajectories, respectively, which helps explain their lower absolute PSNR values.
+As shown in \cref{tab:cross-dataset} and \cref{fig:qualitative_cross_dataset}, ViewSplat consistently improves all SPFSplat variants across datasets, with the strongest performance obtained using the SPFSplatV2-L backbone.
+These results indicate that our view-dependent refinement learns transferable representations that generalize beyond the RE10K training distribution.